-- 2 cups of cubed paneer or tofu
+- 2 cups cubed paneer use fresh or thawed from frozen

 - 1 tablespoon coriander powder

 - 1 teaspoon garam masala